BlockopolisCoding/Blockopolis-Home/src/guidelines/uploading.md

 - Removing sprites, costumes or sounds if the project is opened

 If the moderators can not access the project and its contents from within the site, it will be removed.
-Using these actions to prevent remixing or reuploading will be implemented into PenguinMod at a later date.
+Using these actions to prevent remixing or reuploading will be implemented into Blockopolis at a later date.
 Preventing remixing or reuploading currently will get your project removed as it will limit the ability for moderators to access your project.

 # Limits on Audio/Sound